Khalidmerai/Scrabble-sysc3110-project/README.md

 BREAK DOWN OF TASKS FOR MILESTONE 1
 Player.java and UML : Marina

-Dictionary.java, bag.java : Scharara
+Dictionary.java, bag.java, Scrabble.java : Scharara

-Tile.java, bag.java and readme file.
-Assisted in class Dictionary : Khalid (Macbook)
+Tile.java, bag.java, Scrabble.java, and readme file.
+Assisted in Dictionary.java : Khalid (Macbook)

-DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, startingSquare, Square.java and gameBoard.java.
-Also assisted in bag and tile - Saad
+DoubleLetterSquare, DoubleWordSquare, trippleLetterSquare, TripleWordSquare, startingSquare, Square.java, Scrabble.java and gameBoard.java.
+Also assisted in bag.java and tile.java : Saad

-Left for MileStone 1 is the scrabble class to initialize all components of the game in the class and start to play the game.
+Left for MileStone 1 is the scrabble class to display all seven letters per player.